LangPose: Language-Aligned Motion for Robust 3D Human Pose Estimation: Methodology

-The ActionPose network consists of two parallel BERT-style models~\cite{devlin2018bert} operating over pose and text domains.
+\textbf{Text and pose encoders. } The LangPose network consists of two parallel BERT-style models~\cite{devlin2018bert} operating over pose and text domains.
 The text stream utilizes three layers of transformer blocks, following the architecture of the original BERT~\cite{devlin2018bert}.
 The pose stream employs five layers of Spatial-Temporal transformer blocks, following MotionBERT~\cite{motionbert2022}.

 Given a sequence of 2D pose skeletons $\mathbf{x} \in \mathbb{R}^{T \times J \times C_{in}} $, we first project them into a higher dimensional space through one MLP layer, resulting in features $\{p_1, p_2, ..., p_T\}$ where $p_i \in \mathbb{R}^{J \times C_{f}}$, $C_{in}$ is the input dimension of 2D pose sequences, $C_{f}$ is the feature dimension of pose embeddings.
 We then concatenate a learnable pose class token to these features, forming the sequence $\{p_0, p_1, p_2, ..., p_T\}$ where $p_0$ is the class token \texttt{<POSE>}.